ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Assignment 1 Answers.md

 	Copy elements from L[] between s and f into array A[]
 ```

 This merging algorithm runs in 2n time, since we do one pass through all the elements to add them to L, and another pass to add them back to A .
+This won't matter for master method later though...

 ```
 MergeSort(A, s, f):